Ivorforce/NumDot/docs/setup/alternatives.rst

 xtensor
 -------

 `xtensor <https://github.com/xtensor-stack/xtensor>`_ is a numpy-like library made for C++ developers.
 NumDot uses xtensor under the hood.
-If you want to use xtensor, consider forking or extending NumDot instead, using a :ref:`manual build<doc_how_to_install_manual_build>`.
+If you want to use xtensor, consider forking or extending NumDot instead, using a :ref:`custom build<doc_custom_builds>`.

 **Pro**